-Weight and Pressure
+Use Appropriate Weight and Pressure

-Young students who have learned to hold the bow will need to learn how to release the weight of the bow plus the arm onto the violin.
-This can only be done when the right upper arm is equally levelled with the bow.
+Young students who have learned to hold the bow will need to learn how to release the weight of the bow and the arm onto the violin.
+This can only be done when the right upper arm is equally leveled with the bow.
 Playing with this kind of natural weight gives us a richer tone and a more flexible bow hand.
 Students who are unable to engage with this natural weight will tend to force the pressure down using the fingers when being asked to play a loud passage, resulting in stiffness and bad tone.

 An inward rotary movement from the right forearm (pronation) can add weight to the bow and is especially helpful in sustaining the volume or doing a crescendo on a down-bow.
 Meanwhile, an outward rotary movement (supination) helps to maintain the volume or to create a diminuendo on an up-bow.

-Understanding Sounding Point
+Understand Sounding Point

 Sounding point refers to the distance of your bow from the bridge where it plays on the strings.
 A sounding point that is close to the bridge gives you a solid, rich, and projected sound.
 Soloists often play on that sounding point in a concerto performance.
 Many teachers would encourage their students to play as close as possible to the bridge without going over (i.e., cracking) when performing a solo repertoire.

 Finding the best sounding point depends on what strings and positions you are playing as well.
 Generally, a lower/thicker string will sound better with a sounding point further away from the bridge compared to a higher/thinner string.
-Playing in a higher position will shorten the length of the string and therefore, it is better to play closer to the bridge in the higher positions.
+Playing in a higher position will shorten the length of the string, and therefore, it is better to play closer to the bridge in the higher positions.

 The bow pressure, bow speed, and sounding point form a unique relationship, in which any one aspect will affect the other two.
 For example, if you want to play with a good tone close to the bridge, then the bow has to be heavier and slower.
-However, if you want to play with fast bow speed, then it is better to play further away from the bridge with a lighter bow.
+However, if you're going to play with fast bow speed, then it is better to play further away from the bridge with a lighter bow.
 Understanding this relationship gives you a whole palette of sound to choose from in your playing.

 "One must always practice slowly.
-If you learn something slowly, you forget it slowly." - Itzhak Perlman
+If you learn something slowly, you forget it slowly."

 © 2017 Goh Tong Keat